Home » Calcium Deficiency in Parrots (7 Signs of Hypocalcaemia)

 It can take several hours for a parrot to recover.
 If it lacks calcium in the blood, the cycle will recommence.

-A lack of dietary calcium can render female parrots infertile.
-If this isn’t the case, it’ll certainly impact their ability to lay eggs.
-Calcium is essential for creating healthy eggs with strong eggshells.
+A lack of dietary calcium can render female parrots infertile, impacting their ability to lay eggs.
+Calcium is essential for healthy eggs with strong eggshells.

 Parrots with hypocalcemia may experience egg binding, where eggs become trapped in the oviduct.

 A vet will perform a blood test to assess the parrot’s ionized calcium level.
-If the readings point to hypocalcemia, a vet will discuss ways to increase the bird’s calcium intake, usually through diet.
+If the readings point to hypocalcemia, the vet will discuss ways to increase the parrot’s calcium intake, usually through diet.

-A suitable calcium level is species-specific but will likely fall within the ranges below:
+A suitable calcium level is species-specific but will likely fall within these ranges:

 African Grays2.10 – 2.59mmol/L